Can you still get film for that?

 The learning curve.

-To counter this I had to change the way I shot.
+Inevitably I had to change the way I shot.
 I found myself slowing down considerably and planning my shots a lot more.
 I’d recce locations, work out lens choices and settings in advance.
 Anything to free my mind once serious shooting starts.

 The whole process was more involving.
 From loading dark slides to developing the film I felt a greater connection to the work I was doing.
 I was more invested in the process.
 As a result I felt more connected to the work I produced – it felt more like a product of my endeavours.
 More ‘mine’.